Schedule an Appointment

 • American Physical Therapy Association Member

-• AAOMPT Member
+• Orthopedic Section Member

-FREE TIME: Dr. Hoover is a devoted husband and father to his son, Edwin.
-His physical activities: Golfing, hunting, softball, biking and chasing after his rescue dog, Redbone Coonhound, Harley.
+• FREE TIME: Dr. Hoover is a devoted husband and father to two sons, Edwin and Henry, and a Redbone Coonhound, Harley.

 Read More Read Less